Welcome. This is the blog of J Mark Morris. Call me Mark. Here is a picture of me from a while back.

 My writings are intended for readers who will be open minded and who may engage in civil discourse and debate.

 Unless attributed, the content I post is my own.
-That said, I can not possibly know all of the material on a particular subject, so it is entirely possible that ideas that occur to me may have been articulated by others previously.
+That said, I can not know all of the material on a particular subject, so it is entirely possible that ideas that occur to me may have been articulated by others previously.
 I find it very satisfying to reproduce ideas unknowingly – it is a form of confirmation.
 If I become aware of such an antecedent, I will add a notation.
-I request attribution for original ideas or quotes along with a link to a blog article and a reference to my Twitter ID @J_Mark_Morris.
+I request attribution for original ideas or quotes along with a link to a blog article.

 I will do my best to observe the following teachings: